yitzchak/nontrivial-gray-streams/README.md

 > stream protocol would require the addition of
 > STREAM-READ-BYTE-NO-HANG and STREAM-UNREAD-BYTE generic
 > functions.
 These functions do not have a parallel in the ANSI
-> specification as [CL:LISTEN][] seems to assume that the stream is an
+> specification.
+Also, the description of [CL:LISTEN][] seems to
+> assume that the stream is an interactive character input stream
-> interactive character input stream versus other types of streams
+> versus other types of streams that listening would be used on,
-> that listening would be used on, i.e. networked binary streams.
+> i.e. networked binary streams.

 ## STREAM-READ-LINE
 [Generic Function]